Subcriticality at High Temperatures in Spin Lattice Systems: Consequences of Theorem

 \subsection{Comparison of the subcritical inverse temperatures}

-The novelty of Theorem \ref{Thm: uniqueness for KMS quantum states} lies in the fact that the value of the subcritical inverse temperature $\beta_{\textsc{u}}$ is independent of the dimension of the Hilbert spaces $\mathcal{H}_x$.
-Moreover, it drops assumption \eqref{Eq: assumption on potential - commutation}.
-By reinstating the latter assumption it is possible to compare our value for $\beta_{\textsc{u}}$ with those already present in the literature.
+The novelty of Theorems \ref{Thm: uniqueness for KMS quantum states - with commutation}-\ref{Thm: uniqueness for KMS quantum states} lies in the fact that the value of the subcritical inverse temperature $\beta_{\textsc{u}}$ is independent of the dimension of the Hilbert spaces $\mathcal{H}_x$.
+Considering in particular Theorem \ref{Thm: uniqueness for KMS quantum states - with commutation}, it is possible to compare our value for $\beta_{\textsc{u}}$ with those already present in the literature.
 We will perform this comparison with two precise models, namely the anisotropic Heisenberg model, and the Ising model with a staggered external magnetic field.